More information

 Future Projects and Goals

-I am interested to continue and further develop my research on prominin molecules and their biochemical role in the organization and dynamics of plasma membrane protrusions.
-Furthermore, I would like to decipher the implication of prominin-1+ cells in tissue formation and regeneration as well as in diseases such as cancer, retinal degeneration and diabetes.
+I wish to pursue and develop my research on prominin molecules and their biochemical role in the organization and dynamics of plasma membrane protrusions.
+Furthermore, I would like to decipher the involvement of membrane protrusions such as tunneling nanotubes and migrasomes in tissue formation and in diseases such as cancer.

 Methodological and Technical Expertise